 Vice-Captain: Patrick McEnroe

-The first day of the competition will be played on Friday, September 24 and the tournament will be held over three successive days.
+The first day of the competition will be played on Friday, September 22 and the tournament will be held over three successive days.
+There will be a practice day held on Thursday, September 21.

 What Happened in Previous Laver Cup Editions?